SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/cumulative-layout-shift.md

 } from '@spartacus/core';

 /**
- * This is a workaround to extract dimensions from a URL of a banner image, based on a filenames convention in our sample data
+ * This is a workaround to extract dimensions from the URL of a banner image, based on a filename convention in our sample data
- * (yes it's a workaround! ideally dimensions should be defined in CMS!)
+ * (Yes, it's a workaround!
+Ideally, dimensions should be defined in CMS!)
  */
 @Injectable({ providedIn: 'root' }) export class CustomOccCmsPageNormalizer extends OccCmsPageNormalizer {